Bamboo Charcoal in Skin Care

 What Is Activated Bamboo Charcoal?

-To “activate” bamboo charcoal it is ground into a powder and injected with steam (no other chemicals).
+To “activate” bamboo charcoal, it is ground into a powder and injected with steam (no other chemicals).
 This “activation” process increases the surface area twofold.
 This large increase in surface area is what gives activated charcoal its beneficial properties.

 Adsorption vs Absorption

-Natural Bamboo Charcoal Adsorbs ImpuritiesWhen reading about charcoal, you will often see the word "adsorption."
+When reading about charcoal, you will often see the word "adsorption."
 This is not a typing error.
 There is a difference between adsorption and absorption.

-Adsorption is a process in which toxins or chemicals attach or adhere to the surface of a material, like charcoal.
+Natural Bamboo Charcoal Adsorbs ImpuritiesAdsorption is a process in which impurities or chemicals attach or adhere to the surface of a material.

-This should not be confused with the word absorption, in which the toxins or chemicals would actually pass into and become part of the material--like a sponge absorbs water.
-Adsorption only involves the surface of the material while absorption involves the whole volume of the material.
+This should not be confused with the word absorption, in which the impurities or chemicals would actually pass into and become part of the material--like a sponge absorbs water.

-For example, when you cut yourself, you may put a salve on your cut and the salve will be absorbed into your skin.
+For example, when you cut yourself, you may apply a salve to your cut, and the salve will be absorbed into your skin.
 When you cover the cut with an adhesive bandage, the bandage adheres to the surface of your skin.
-Activated charcoal adsorbs toxins, it does not absorb them.
-You can also think of a material that adsorbs, like charcoal, acting as a magnet to draw impurities to its surface.
+Activated charcoal adsorbs impurities, it does not absorb them.

 History of Activated Charcoal

 Today charcoal is still used to purify the water we drink.
 It is used in air filters to purify the air we breathe and in the ground to detoxify the soil in which we grow our food.
 Medicinal charcoal is used in the treatment of drug overdose and poisoning, in kidney and liver dialysis machines, and in wound dressings.
 It is also an effective, natural deodorizer.
-It was mixed with water and taken internally for poisoning, indigestion, and diarrhea, or used externally in poultices, compresses, or baths to help treat infections, and pain, and remove impurities from the skin.
+It was mixed with water and taken internally for poisoning, indigestion, and diarrhea, or used externally in poultices, compresses, or baths to help treat infections, pain, and remove impurities from the skin.

 Why Bamboo?